Everlasting (Natalie Cole album)

 Everlasting is the eleventh studio album by American singer Natalie Cole, released on June 14, 1987 by Manhattan Records.
-The album peak to number 8 on Billboards Top R&B Albums chart, and scored three hit singles – "Jump Start" and "I Live for Your Love" both hit top 5 on US R&B Songs, and "Pink Cadillac" a top five hit on the US Hot 100.

-The album was certified gold by the Recording Industry Association of America (RIAA), her first album to be certified since 1979's We're the Best of Friends with Peabo Bryson.
-Everlasting earned a nomination for Best Female R&B Vocal Performance at the 1988 Grammy Awards.
+The album was certified gold by the Recording Industry Association of America (RIAA).
+Cole earned a nomination for Best Female R&B Vocal Performance at the 1988 Grammy Awards.

 Production

 The duo The Calloways contributed to the tracks "Jump Start", a cover of Bruce Springsteen's "Pink Cadillac", and "I Live for Your Love".
-Also included are the Bacharach and David songs "In My Reality" and "Split Decision".
-A cover of "When I Fall in Love", and "More Than the Stars" features José Feliciano on vocals and guitar.
+Also included are the Bacharach and Bayer Sager songs "In My Reality" and "Split Decision".
+A cover of "When I Fall in Love" and "More Than the Stars" features José Feliciano on vocals and guitar.

+Commercial reception

+Released in June 1987, Everlasting peaked at the No. 8 on US Top R&B Albums, No. 42 on the Billboard 200, and No. 9 on New Zealand Albums chart.
+It’s lead single "Jump Start" hit No. 2 on US R&B Songs chart and No. 13 on the US Hot 100.
+The second single, "I Live for Your Love", was a top 5 hit on the US R&B and Adult Contemporary chart.

+"Pink Cadillac" was released as the third single and a top 5 on the Hot 100, top 10 on R&B Songs and topped the US Dance Songs chart.
+It hit top 5 in the UK, New Zealand, Ireland, Switzerland, Germany and top 10 in Denmark, Finland, and Australia.